 Karishma Thariani (India)

-After the consultation session at the IUGA Annual Meeting in 2020, the committee will have 12 months to finalize their recommendations and write the manuscript.
+The committees have 12 months to finalize their recommendations and write the manuscript.
 This final work may be presented by the committee at the IUGA Annual Meeting in Singapore in 2021.
 Immediately following the Annual Meeting, the final manuscript will be submitted to the IUJ in 2021 with the aim to be published in the beginning of 2022.

 - The manuscripts will be developed using a collaborative process that requires regular communication email, periodic conference calls, and completion of assignments.
 Although many communications will be by email, Committee Chairs and Members are required to participate in teleconferences and in-person meetings.

 - Committee Members will thoroughly research their topic or sub-topic, as specified by chair.